wtzhang23/xds-backend/README.md

    - **Remote xDS Server**: Configure a static cluster in the EnvoyProxy bootstrap configuration that points to your xDS server (see [Configuring Remote xDS Server](#configuring-remote-xds-server))

 5. **Create XdsBackend Resource**: Define an XdsBackend resource that specifies:
-   - The EDS service name
+   - The `endpoints` configuration (required): An `XdsConfigSource` with:
-   - The config source (file path, remote xDS server, or ADS)
+     - The config source type (file path via `path`, remote xDS server via `server`, or ADS if neither is specified)
      - The API type (GRPC, DELTA_GRPC, or REST)
+     - The xDS resource name (EDS service name)
+   - Optional `tls` configuration for TLS-enabled backends
-   - **Important**: If using a remote xDS server, the `server` name must match the static cluster name configured in the EnvoyProxy bootstrap
+   - **Important**: If using a remote xDS server, the `server.server` name must match the static cluster name configured in the EnvoyProxy bootstrap

 6. **Create HTTPRoute**: Create an HTTPRoute that references the XdsBackend resource in its `backendRefs`.
 If the HTTPRoute and XdsBackend are in different namespaces, create a ReferenceGrant to allow the cross-namespace reference.